mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Voltage Constraints
 The `voltage` field within the model contains references to the inequality constraints associated with the voltage magnitude and voltage angle difference limits.
-These constraints ensure that the bus voltage magnitudes and the angle differences between the "from" and "to" bus ends of each branch are within specified limits.
+These constraints ensure that the bus voltage magnitudes and the angle differences between the from-bus and to-bus ends of each branch are within specified limits.

 The minimum and maximum bus voltage magnitude limits are set using the `minMagnitude` and `maxMagnitude` keywords within the [`addBus!`](@ref addBus!) function.
 The constraints associated with these limits can be accessed using:
 ```@repl ACOptimalPowerFlow
 print(system.bus.label, analysis.method.constraint.voltage.magnitude)
 ```

-Similarly, the minimum and maximum voltage angle difference limits between the "from" and "to" bus ends of each branch are set using the `minDiffAngle` and `maxDiffAngle` keywords within the [`addBranch!`](@ref addBranch!) function.
+Similarly, the minimum and maximum voltage angle difference limits between the from-bus and to-bus ends of each branch are set using the `minDiffAngle` and `maxDiffAngle` keywords within the [`addBranch!`](@ref addBranch!) function.
 The constraints associated with these limits can be accessed using the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```